Skip To Main Content

 10 am Rite II

-- During the service, a nursery is provided by background-checked and trained adults.
-A Sunday school class for 4—to 9-year-olds is also offered, providing an educational and engaging experience and staffed by background-checked adults and older High School youth.
+During the service, a nursery is provided by background-checked and trained adults.
+A Sunday school class for 4—to 9-year-olds is also offered from Labor Day through May, providing an educational and engaging experience and staffed by background-checked adults and older High School youth.
 At the end of the service, children return to their families at the Eucharist.

 Coffee Hour After 10 AM Service

 Following the 10 AM service, St. Philip’s coffee hour is the place to have conversations and catch up with the lives of fellow parishioners.
-Refreshments and desserts are available for adults and children—a merry time to enjoy each other.
+Refreshments and desserts are available for adults and children.

 Livestream